csfeeser/Python/enrichment/install_with_python.md

 ## GOOGLE CHALLENGE:

-You'll need to either refer to previous labs or use Google to do the following.
+You'll need to refer to previous labs and/or use Google to do the following.
 Write a Python script that will:

 - install `sl` on your machine again.
 - creates a new directory in `mycode` called "slappy"